acoll3/LightGCN-PyTorch/README.md

 By Andrea Collins, Isabel Gallegos, Cathy Zhang as part of the Stanford CS224W course project.

-This repository accompanies this Medium blog article TODO:LINK and [Google Colab](https://colab.research.google.com/drive/1tvzRuJdMQqdwnD24DIjqZHZZhE-YfUEK?usp=sharing).
+This repository accompanies this [Medium blog post](https://medium.com/@andreacollins1409/what-should-i-read-next-lightgcn-for-poetry-predictions-8f82a83a82d8) and [Google Colab](https://colab.research.google.com/drive/1tvzRuJdMQqdwnD24DIjqZHZZhE-YfUEK?usp=sharing).

 ---